tjdwill/tomlp/journal.md

 This is a journal for the purpose of tracking the progress for the TOML parser I aim to build in Rust.

+## Questions

+Here is a living list of questions I have about the design:

+- How am I going to parse tokens that require lookahead (i.e. array of tables' `[[` and `]]` delimiters)
+- How am I going to find comments at the end of values?
+    - The permissibility of comments at the end of values definitely hinders methods that automatically parse valid TOML values. \**sigh*\*
+- How am I going to track the table keys already found?
+Can I create a nested structure that's accessible via the TOML-specified *dot-delimited* keys?

+## 21 June 2024

+Another redesign (of course).
+Instead of allocating a vector for each grapheme poll, I am now using the `unicode_segmentation::Grapheme` iterator instead.
+I learned that, yes, `Iterator`s do have `skip` and `peek` via *Provided Methods* on Traits.

+I created a simple test binary to test my work thus far.
+At the time of writing, I am able to properly load a TOML file, parse top-level comments, and print debug information.

 ## 20 June 2024

 Still experimenting with the design of the program.
 Specifically, for the past few days, I've iterated on the representation of the UTF-8 graphemes.
 I fought the borrow checker valiantly, ultimately succumbing to the fact that my approach was incorrect.